 “The desire for a feeling of importance is one of the chief distinguishing differences between mankind and the animals”.

-Living a significant life is a duty, not a choice.
+Living a meaningful life is a duty, not a choice.
 As humans, we have the power to live a life that matters.
 Our ability to cooperate empowers us to act with a purpose.
-This collective quality goes hand in hand with the desire to be important and experience life beyond the self.
+This collective quality goes hand in hand with the desire to be important and experience life beyond oneself.
 Equally, it is the emotional trigger to move forward in times of uncertainties and challenges.
-As the most adaptive species, we can overcome hurdles and build a bridge when we are on edge.
-Our flexibility and conscious to act towards a common goal is what makes us human.
+As the most adaptive species, we can overcome hurdles and build bridges when we are on edge.
+Our flexibility and conscious of acting towards a common goal are what makes us human.

 Still, there are times that we lose our inner-drive; the ordinary aspects of life blur our visions and our aspirations.
-These moments may happen when we are overwhelmed with indecisiveness or faced with stressful situations, so we lack interest or excitement.
+These moments may happen when we are overwhelmed with indecisiveness or are faced with stressful situations, so we lack interest or excitement.
 Our world becomes mundane, and our life visions a far-flung dot in the sky.
 So how do we get a grip on these unproductive emotions?
 I’ve learned that purpose, motivation, and momentum are the three powerful forces that will help us tackle difficult times and tasks.

 Everyone has a purpose in life and a unique talent to give to others.
 And when we blend this unique talent with service to others, we experience the ecstasy and exultation of own spirit, which is the ultimate goal of all goals.